Man dies following police confrontation in suburban Denver

 Aurora police spokesman Anthony Camacho said he couldn't confirm the extent of McClain's injuries, and investigators have declined to say what medication he was given.

-Three officers have been placed on paid administrative leave while the confrontation is being investigated, and Aurora Police Chief Nick Metz said the department will release body camera footage of the confrontation after prosecutors complete their review.
+Three officers have been placed on paid administrative leave while the confrontation is being investigated by Denver and Aurora police, as well as the district attorney's office.
+Aurora Police Chief Nick Metz said his department will release body camera footage of the confrontation after prosecutors complete their review.

 Samara McClain said her brother was a massage therapist and was planning to go to college soon and earn a degree.